-The scholarships will cover one-half of the value of fees for the academic year 2016-17.
+The scholarships will cover one-half of the value of fees for the academic year 2017-18.
 The scholarship is only available for DIT's fulltime, taught Masters (Level 9) programmes.
 It is not available for postgraduate diploma or certificate programmes.
-The scholarships are open to applicants from the following countries only - applicants must be citizens of and currently resident in the country to be eligible;
+The scholarships are open to applicants from any non-EEA/EU countries.
+We are encouraging the applicants from the following countries to ensure a more diversified student population:

 - Brazil (applicants must have completed a year of study in any Irish higher education institution under the Sciences without Borders programme)